Ievia/comp3005-a3q1/README.md

 > Built in python 3.12 using Intellij IDEA
 >
 > Depends on the "psycopg", "re" and "tabulate" python3 libraries
+>
+> Which can all be installed with:
+> - pip install psycopg
+> - pip install tabulate

 > ### QUICK RUN GUIDE
 > 1. Create a database names "comp3005a3q1" in postgres, and make sure you have a user named "postgres" that doesn't